pmanwani/pmanwani.github.io/_posts/2020-08-23-cluster_grocery.md

 ---
 layout: post
-title:  "Clustering Grocery Items"
+title:  "Item Clustering by User Purchase History"
 date:   2020-08-23 15:03:14 -0400
 categories: jekyll update
 ---

-Company XYZ is an online grocery store.
-In the current version of the website, they have manually grouped the items into a few categories based on their experience.

-However, they now have a lot of data about user purchase history.
-Therefore, they would like to put the data into use!
-This is what they asked you to do:

-The company founder wants to meet with some of the best customers to go through a focus group with them.
-You are asked to send the ID of the following customers to the founder: the customer who bought the most items overall in her lifetime for each item, the customer who bought that product the most Cluster items based on user co-purchase history.
+<font color="grey" size = 4><i>Skills: K-means Clustering, PCA, Silhouette Score </i></font>

+We have two datasets:<br>
+1. ***item_to_id*** which has information on the item and it's corresponding ID to uniquely identify each product.<br>
+2. ***purchase_history*** which contains information on user's purchase history.
+The products users tend to buy together.<br>
+We can use these datasets to come up with interesting insights that may help expand the business.

+### Business Questions:

+#### Target Audience
+1. Identify top 10 customers who bought the most items overall
+2. For each item, identify the customer who bought that product the most

+This will help us identify our most valuable and loyal customers who can then advocate for our business.

+#### Cluster Items

+1. Cluster items based on user co-purchase history.
 That is, create clusters of products that have the highest probability of being bought together.
 The goal of this is to replace the old/manually created categories with these new ones.
 Each item can belong to just one cluster.

 ```python